History of Finland: Politics

 Despite certain freedoms granted to Finland, the Grand Duchy was not a democratic state.
 The tsar retained supreme power and ruled through the highest official in the land, the governor general, almost always a Russian officer.
 Alexander dissolved the Diet of the Four Estates shortly after convening it in 1809, and it did not meet again for half a century.
 The tsar's actions were in accordance with the royalist constitution Finland had inherited from Sweden.
 The Finns had no guarantees of liberty, but depended on the tsar's goodwill for any freedoms they enjoyed.
-When Alexander II, the Tsar Liberator, convened the Diet again in 1863, he did so not to fulfill any obligation but to meet growing pressures for reform within the empire as a whole.
+When Alexander II convened the Diet again in 1863, he did so not to fulfill any obligation but to meet growing pressures for reform within the empire as a whole.
 In the remaining decades of the century, the Diet enacted numerous legislative measures that modernized Finland's system of law, made its public administration more efficient, removed obstacles to commerce, and prepared the ground for the country's independence in the next century.

 Russification

-The policy of Russification of Finland (1899–1905 and 1908–1917, called sortokaudet/sortovuodet ('times/years of oppression') in Finnish) was the policy of the Russian czars designed to limit the special status of the Grand Duchy of Finland and more fully integrate it politically, militarily, and culturally into the empire.
+The policy of Russification of Finland (1899–1905 and 1908–1917, called sortokaudet/sortovuodet ('times/years of oppression') in Finnish) was the policy of the Russian czars designed to limit the special status of the Grand Duchy of Finland and fully integrate it politically, militarily, and culturally into the empire.
 Finns were strongly opposed and fought back by passive resistance and a strengthening of Finnish cultural identity.
 Key provisions were, first, the February Manifesto of 1899 which asserted the imperial government's right to rule Finland without the consent of local legislative bodies; second, the Language Manifesto of 1900 which made Russian the language of administration of Finland; and third, the conscription law of 1901 which incorporated the Finnish army into the imperial army and sent conscripts away to Russian training camps.